TheChanRProject/M132/README.md

 ## First Half Hour:

 - Introduction to Data Science
 	- Venn Diagram Representation
 	- Different Roles
 	- Buzz Words
 	- Challenges in the Field
 		- Access to Data
 		- The Data Format Jungle
 		- Ethical Implications
 		- Assessing Model Fit
 		- Muddying the Waters of CRISP-DM
 		- Solutions and Corrigibility

 - Introduction to Decision Science
 	- Relation to Data Science
 	- Different Roles
 	- Challenges in the Field
 		- Leveling the Playing Field
 		- Navigating Decision-Making at Scale
 		- Simpson's Paradox
 		- Ethical Implications

+## Second Half Hour:

+	- Python for Data Science Fundamentals
+		- Data Types and Variables
+		- Data Structures
+			- Lists
+			- Dictionaries
+		-